The Rasmus: 2003–2010: Dead Letters, Hide from the Sun and Black Roses

 On 12 September 2005, The Rasmus released their sixth studio album, Hide from the Sun.
 The album received Platinum status in Finland and sold more than 15,000 copies in the UK alone.
-Overall, Hide from the Sun sold 500,000 copies worldwide.
+Overall, Hide from the Sun sold over 500,000 copies worldwide.
 The band received a nomination for 'Best Rock Band' at the 2006 Eska Awards, and performed at the ceremony.
 They were also nominated in the 'Rock Album of the Year', 'Song of the Year' (No Fear), 'Best Finnish Band' categories at the EMMA awards 2006.
 Bassist Eero Heinonen released his solo album Making Waves with his side project Hay & Stone on 20 September 2006.

 The Rasmus continued their extensive touring throughout 2007.
 The band met Desmond Child in Dominican Republic, who began working with the band on producing their seventh studio album.
 2007 also marked the start of Eero Heinonen's career as a music video director.

 Black Roses was released on 24 September 2008.
 It immediately replaced Metallica's Death Magnetic at the top of the Finnish Album Charts and went Gold after one week.

 The album was originally planned to be released in March that year, but was delayed due to new songs the band still wanted to record, including the lead single, "Livin' in a World Without You".
 The album's sound is generally less heavy than that of Hide from the Sun.
 However, a few of the album's songs, such as "Ten Black Roses", "The Fight", and "Lost and Lonely", contain symphonic rock/metal elements.
 The album spawned a second single "Justify" in 2009.
-Black Roses sold 350,000 copies worldwide.
+Black Roses sold over 400,000 copies worldwide.

 On 28 November 2009 they released their second compilation album, Best of 2001–2009, featuring songs recorded between 2001 and 2009.
 While most of the songs were already released, it features a new unreleased song called "October & April" which features vocals by Anette Olzon.
 This song was recorded during the same time as Black Roses, but wasn't included as it did not follow the album concept.

 In early 2010, The Rasmus started working on their next album, which would be released by the band's personal record label due to their contract with their previous label dissolving at the end of 2009.